lucaorio/obsidian-image-gallery/README.md

 ## Examples:
 ![Obsidian Image Gallery - Examples](assets/obsidian-image-gallery-examples.jpg)

+## Changelog
+`1.1.0`
+  - fixed alphabetical sorting
+  - introduced lightbox for both desktop and mobile
+  - added a "open image in new tab" button available in the lightbox
+  - fixed the casing of README.md to let Obsidian retrieve the correct file

 ## Acknowledgments
 All photos in the header are by various photographers and available on [Unsplash](https://unsplash.com/s/photos/architecture).